 In spite of laws in most states mandating car insurance, there are still a significant number of uninsured people driving motor vehicles in Maryland.
-The Insurance Research Council's most recent estimate, from 2009, is that 13.8 percent of all United States drivers have no insurance at all.
+The Insurance Research Council's most recent estimate is that 13.8 percent of all United States drivers have no insurance at all.
 This is why uninsured motorist coverage is so important.

 We do a lot better in Maryland.
 Our MVA has gotten a great deal better at monitoring uninsured cars.
 Some estimate the rate in Maryland to be as low as 2%.

 But that does not mean insurance coverage of the at-fault driver is not a big issue.
 First, people who are willing to risk not having insurance are also the same people who are willing to take risks in their automobiles, leading to more personal injury auto accident.
-So it is fair to say that as many as 15% of our law firm's vehicle accident cases are uninsured motorist claims.
-Also, even defendant with insurance often do not carry enough insurance to satisfy a serious injury claim.
+So it is fair to say that as many as 15% of our law firm's vehicle accident cases are uninsured motorist claims, which means the at-fault driver does not have enough coverage which triggers uninsured motorist coverage.
+So this coverage is need even for defendants with insurance because they often do not carry enough insurance to satisfy a serious injury or wrongful death claim.

 Our law firm has been instrumental not only in bringing uninsured motorist claims on behalf of our client but in helping to shape that law that protects victims from being taken advantage of by insurance companies.
 One of our attorneys won the prestigious Trial Lawyer of the Year award from the Maryland Association for Justice because of his work in a case that went to Maryland highest court and created new law that better protects victims in these case.

 - Get answers to the most common uninsured motorist legal questions.
 We dig deep into Maryland law to help you better understand this maze

 - Can I bring a claim if I was uninsured?

 - Better understand the value of your UM claim